Chart

-A chart (sometimes known as a graph) is a graphical representation for data visualization, in which "the data is represented by symbols, such as bars in a bar chart, lines in a line chart, or slices in a pie chart".
+A chart (sometimes known as a graph) is a graphical representation for data and information visualization, in which "the data is represented by symbols, such as bars in a bar chart, lines in a line chart, or slices in a pie chart".
 A chart can represent tabular numeric data, functions or some kinds of quality structure and provides different info.

 The term "chart" as a graphical representation of data has multiple meanings: